How to recognize and treat this serious disease

 Superheroes in your dog's body

-report to the captain - the pituitary gland in the center of the brain.
-The pituitary gland can be viewed as the 'hormonal thermostat' that continuously monitors the hormone levels including those of adrenal glands.
+The adrenal glands can be thought of as the body’s two soldiers who report to the captain - the pituitary gland in the center of the brain.
+The pituitary gland is like a 'hormonal thermostat' that continuously monitors glands and their hormone levels, including in the adrenal glands.
 If the levels are low, the pituitary gland (the thermostat) signals the adrenal gland to produce more adrenal hormones.

 However, the hierarchy doesn’t end there.
-Hypothalamus is the endocrine system’s 'general' that governs the pituitary gland and how much hormone is produced.
-It is located in the center of the brain.
+The hypothalamus, located in the center of the brain, is the endocrine system’s 'general' that governs the pituitary gland and how much hormone is produced.

-- A fluctuating cyclic pattern of diarrhea that often happens after a period of increased stress
+- A fluctuating cyclic pattern of diarrhea that often happens after a period of increased stress.

-- Periods of listlessness and lethargy
+- Periods of listlessness and lethargy.

 Most common causes

-- Processed food that causes nutritional imbalances, excessive toxin build-up and immune system stimulation such as wheat gluten, starches, preservatives, fungi and molds in food
+- Processed food that causes nutritional imbalances, excessive toxin build-up and immune system stimulation, such as wheat gluten, starches, preservatives, fungi and molds in food.

-The up and down roller-coaster ride
+The up and down roller coaster ride

 The most significant change in dogs’ adrenal insufficiency is the shift in the levels of potassium and sodium.
-For easier explanation, it is as if potassium and sodium were two repelling magnets.
-Their values move apart - sodium low and potassium high.
-While some other blood chemistry parameters can go up and down by tens or even hundreds of units, potassium and sodium values that shift just by a few tenths of a unit can have serious life-threatening consequences.
+For an easier explanation, it is as if potassium and sodium are two repelling magnets.
+Their values move apart: Sodium is low, and potassium high.
+While some other blood chemistry parameters can go up and down by tens or even hundreds of units, potassium and sodium values that shift just by a few tenths of a unit can have serious, life-threatening consequences.
 Their precise concentration is essential to good health and life.
 That is why early and accurate diagnosis is so important.